Jamie Noble: Return to WWE (2005–present)

-Noble made his return to WWE on the December 17, 2005 episode of Velocity and would later frequently team up with fellow cruiserweight Kid Kash; during June 2006, Noble and Kash debuted a gimmick, where they wore dog collars, and barked and bit and had a short face run.
+Noble made his return to WWE on the December 17, 2005, episode of Velocity and would later frequently team up with fellow cruiserweight Kid Kash; during June 2006, Noble and Kash debuted a gimmick, where they wore dog collars, and barked and bit and had a short face run.
 The pair quickly turned heel and were soon named "The Pitbulls".
 They then entered the hunt for the WWE Tag Team Championship.
-The Pitbulls was disbanded after Kash was fired from WWE on September 27, 2006.
+The Pitbulls disbanded after Kash was fired from WWE on September 27, 2006.

 In 2007, Noble returned to competing in the cruiserweight division and performing as an enhancement talent against Rey Mysterio and Bobby Lashley.
 At No Way Out, Noble competed in a cruiserweight Gauntlet Match for the WWE Cruiserweight Championship.
 He was eliminated by his former WCW teammate, Jimmy Wang Yang.
 Noble returned to television on the June 8 episode of SmackDown!, teaming up with Chavo Guerrero and Daivari against Paul London, Brian Kendrick and Wang Yang in a losing effort.
 On the June 15 episode of SmackDown!, Noble competed in a Fatal Four-Way number one contenders match for the Cruiserweight Championship, which he lost to Jimmy Wang Yang and also involved Shannon Moore and Daivari.
 In July, Noble was unsuccessful in a triple threat match for the Cruiserweight Championship against then Champion Guerrero and Funaki.
 Noble then competed in the Cruiserweight Open at The Great American Bash but was pinned by Hornswoggle.
 Noble would then begin a feud with Hornswoggle that would see him lose in various humiliating fashions, usually by countout.
 Moore would constantly use his obsession with Hornswoggle to humiliate him as well.
 After his feud with Hornswoggle ended, Noble began an angle where he was easily defeated in his matches as punishment for being disrespectful to then-SmackDown! general manager, Vickie Guerrero.
 He was eventually placed in a match with Chuck Palumbo, which was expected to be yet another squash.
 Noble, however, defeated Palumbo, which began a feud between the two, as well as involving Palumbo's "friend" Michelle McCool.
 After his fourth win against Palumbo he came out when Chuck threatened to hurt McCool.
 Later in a tag team match, Palumbo attacked Noble and McCool, becoming a heel in the process.
 As a result of the double turn, Noble became a face character once again.